- School Life

 In 2014 the Founder’s Day concert took place at St. Paul’s Basilica as St. Michael’s Cathedral continued to undergo major restoration.

 The day after the Founder’s Day concert, the SMCS Alumni Association comes together to sing Mass as part of the Alumni Homecoming.
-This Mass is traditionally conducted by Dr. Jerzy Cichocki, Artistic Director, and is followed by a reception and open mic night at which the alumni share their talents, and catch up with friends old and new.
+This Mass is followed by a reception and open mic night at which the alumni share their talents, and catch up with friends old and new.

 As the school year draws to a close, the Choir School family comes together to celebrate in song with this annual concert at St. Michael’s Cathedral.
 Performing repertoire last sung on tour, the entire student body fills the Cathedral with their voices.